Miles walked: Today 8 Cumulative 822.1

 Every 2000 yards or so there are the bases of milecastles, where a garrison was stationed.

 Between the milecastles were two turrets where a small squad could be stationed.
-The milecastles have gateways and some historians think that the Wall was important to control the flow of people across the frontier and could have provided infrastructure for customs and taxes as well as defence.
+The milecastles have gateways on both sides of the wall and some historians think that the Wall was important to control the flow of people across the frontier for peaceful reasons and could have provided infrastructure for customs and taxes as well as defence.

 Quite a lot of wall was visible on today’s walk.